-Infrastructure that is not within the RC's primary Control Center is not addressed by the proposed requirement.
+Infrastructure that is not within the RC's Control Center is not addressed by the proposed requirement.

 - R1.
 Each Reliability Coordinator shall have data exchange capabilities with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, for it to perform its Operational Planning Analyses.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning] - M1.
-Each Reliability Coordinator shall have, and provide upon request, evidence that could include, but is not limited to, a document that lists its data exchange capabilities with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, for it to perform its Operational Planning Analyses. - R2.
-Each Reliability Coordinator shall have data exchange capabilities, with redundant and diversely routed data exchange infrastructure within the Reliability Coordinator's primary Control Center, for the exchange of Real-time data with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, for performing its Real-time monitoring and Real-time Assessments.
+Each Reliability Coordinator shall have, and provide upon request, evidence that could include but is not limited to a document that lists its data exchange capabilities with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, for it to perform its Operational Planning Analyses.

+- R2.
+Each Reliability Coordinator shall have data exchange capabilities, with redundant and diversely routed data exchange infrastructure within the Reliability Coordinator's Control Center, for the exchange of Real-time data with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, for performing its Real-time monitoring and Real-time Assessments.
 [Violation Risk Factor: High] [Time Horizon: Same-Day Operations, Real-time Operations] - M2.
-Each Reliability Coordinator shall have, and provide upon request, evidence that could include, but is not limited to, system specifications, system diagrams, or other documentation that lists its data exchange capabilities, including redundant and diversely routed data exchange infrastructure within the Reliability Coordinator's primary Control Center, for the exchange of Real-time data with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, as specified in the requirement.
+Each Reliability Coordinator shall have, and provide upon request, evidence that could include but is not limited to a document that lists its data exchange capabilities, including redundant and diversely routed data exchange infrastructure within the Reliability Coordinator's Control Center, for the exchange of Real-time data with its Balancing Authorities and Transmission Operators, and with other entities it deems necessary, as specified in the requirement.

-Rationale for Requirement R3: The revised requirement addresses directives for testing of data exchange capabilities used in primary Control Centers (FERC Order No. 817 Para 51).
+Rationale for Requirement R3: The revised requirement addresses directives for testing of data exchange capabilities (FERC Order No. 817 Para 51).

-A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component (e.g., switches, routers, servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data).
+A test for redundant functionality demonstrates that data exchange capabilities will continue to operate despite the malfunction or failure of an individual component.
 An entity's testing practices should, over time, examine the various failure modes of its data exchange capabilities.
 When an actual event successfully exercises the redundant functionality, it can be considered a test for the purposes of the proposed requirement.